The Best Camping Gear for Families

 - Look for sales and discounts: Keep an eye out for sales and discounts at outdoor retailers or on websites like REI or Backcountry.

-- Shop off-season: Prices on camping gear tend to be lower during the off-season, so consider purchasing gear in the fall or winter instead of the summer.
+- Shop off-season: Prices on the best camping gear tend to be lower during the off-season, so consider purchasing gear in the fall or winter instead of the summer.

 - Borrow gear: If you have friends or family members who are avid campers, consider borrowing gear from them instead of buying it.